 A style of facial hair that resembles the classic "handlebar mustache", but is thicker and bushier on top, with no other facial hair underneath.
 Often used to (at least in the wearer's intentions) indicate a guy's "rugged" or "manly" nature.

 This trope has a Fashion Dissonance problem.
 For most of the 70s and early 80s, it was considered authoritarian and MANLY, and associated with cops, military mennote It still has these associations in some countries, particularly where fashion is somewhat stuck in the '70s.
-For instance in the Arab world, chances are that someone sporting one of these — in fiction or real life — is a cop.
-Further, military and police regulations in the US limit what sort of facial hair police and military officers can wear, as anything below the jaw line will interfere with the proper function of a gas mask; it needs skin to make a proper seal., and sex symbols like Burt Reynolds.
+For instance in the Arab world, chances are that someone sporting one of these—in fiction or real life—is a cop.
+Further, military and police regulations in the US limit what sort of facial hair police and military officers can wear, as anything below the jaw line will interfere with the proper function of a gas mask; it needs skin to make a proper seal., and sex symbols like Burt Reynolds and Tom Selleck.
 But an increasing association with porn stars, along with a general decline in popularity, makes it difficult for modern viewers to take such characters seriously.

 Not to be confused with a Porn Stash.
 If you try hiding your stash in your 'stache, it will hurt like the dickens, unless your 'stache is truly badass.